-to the MCC-funded programs, assess control risk, and identify significant deficiencies or material weaknesses in the design and effectiveness of these internal controls; (3) determine whether MCA-Mongolia complied, in all material respects, with the Compact Development Funding Agreement, Compact (including those MCC rules and regulations regarding Government Contributions), supplemental agreements, and applicable laws and regulations related to MCC-funded grants, contracts, and implementing agreements; (4) determine whether MCA-Mongolia has taken adequate corrective action on prior audit recommendations; and (5) conduct a review engagement of the Cost-Sharing Schedule to determine if the schedule is fairly presented in accordance with the basis of accounting used by MCA-Mongolia to prepare the schedule.
+The audit objectives were to (I) express an opinion on whether the Fund Accountability Statement for the MCC-funded programs presents fairly, in all material respects, revenues received, costs incurred, assets and technical assistance directly procured by MCC and the Government (including by MCA-Mongolia and its Covered Providers) for the audit period; (2) evaluate and obtain a sufficient understanding of the MCA-Mongolia's internal controls related to the MCC-funded programs, assess control risk, and identify significant deficiencies or material weaknesses in the design and effectiveness of these internal controls; (3) determine whether MCA-Mongolia complied, in all material respects, with the Compact Development Funding Agreement, Compact (including those MCC rules and regulations regarding Government Contributions), supplemental agreements, and applicable laws and regulations related to MCC-funded grants, contracts, and implementing agreements; (4) determine whether MCA-Mongolia has taken adequate corrective action on prior audit recommendations; and (5) conduct a review engagement of the Cost-Sharing Schedule to determine if the schedule is fairly presented in accordance with the basis of accounting used by MCA-Mongolia to prepare the schedule.
 To answer the audit objectives, Baker: (a) examined the separate Fund Accountability Statements of MCA-Mongolia for activities funded with MCC resources; (b) reviewed MCA-Mongolia's internal control structure related to program activities to understand the design of relevant control policies and procedures and whether those policies and procedures have been placed in operation and in compliance with the Fiscal Accountability Plan; and (c) determined compliance with agreement terms and applicable laws and regulations related to donor activities.
-Baker examined MCA-Mongolia's costs of \$40,261,065 for the audited period.
+Baker examined MCA-Mongolia's costs of \$72,750,548 for the audited period.

 Baker concluded that the fund accountability statement presents fairly, in all material respects, program revenues, costs incurred and reimbursed, and assets and technical assistance directly procured by MCA-Mongolia.
 Baker did not identify any questioned costs.
 However, Baker identified two significant deficiencies in internal control over financial reporting.
 Baker did not report material instances of noncompliance or other matters that are required to be reported under Government Audit Standards.
-Although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that MCC's Chief Risk Officer, determine if MCA-Mongolia addressed the significant deficiencies on pages 35 and 36 of the audit report.
+Although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that MCC's Chief Risk Officer, determine if MCA-Mongolia addressed the significant deficiencies on pages 34 to 36 of the audit report.
 Baker was not aware of any material modifications that should be made to the accompanying Cost-Sharing Schedule in order for it to be in conformity with the basis of accounting used to prepare the Cost-Sharing Schedule.
-Baker reported that all of the previous audit recommendations have been implemented.
+Baker reported that from the two the previous audit recommendations, one has been implemented while one remains open.
+Baker issued a Management Letter.